Sustainability aspects from two perspectives

 - Structured and proven procedure to identify the focus topics for you step-by-step and as efficiently as possible.

-- With our knowledge of the complexity of the interrelationships and building on the double materiality analysis, we accompany you on the path to CSRD compliance.
+- With our knowledge of the complexity of the interrelationships and building on the double materiality analysis, we accompany you on the path to CSRD compliance and laying the foundation for a resilient company.